-Iceland has quickly become one of our favourite countries to explore.
+Iceland has quickly become one of our favorite countries to explore.
 It has beautiful landscapes, stunning waterfalls (I love waterfalls!), warm thermal pools to bask in, and a fascinating history and culture.
-In this post, I’m going to share with you a suggested Iceland itinerary for 5 days in Iceland, which has you driving yourself on an epic Iceland road trip.

 Iceland is generally an easy country to get around, either on a self-drive road trip like the one in this post, or as part of a group tour.
 And whilst this Iceland itinerary is for a self-drive trip; if you would prefer not to drive, you have other options.